matejkosiarcik/azlint/README.md

 ## Configuration

-You can turn of linters using environment variables.
+You can turn of linters/formatters using environment variables.
 Example:
 `docker run -itv "$PWD:/project:ro" -e VALIDATE_FOO=false matejkosiarcik/azlint`.

 Where `VALIDATE_FOO` is one of following: